-- A Clear activity space required of 700 x 1100mm. - B Toilet located 400-500mm from wall to allow for ease of use and later installation of grab rails.
+Clear activity space required of 700 x 1100mm.
+Tailat lagasted 100 E00mm from well to allow for eace of we

+B Toilet located 400-500mm from wall to allow for ease of use and later installation of grab rails.

 Bathroom tap mixer with lever handle.
 Levers make it easier for everyone to use the tap.